Online application: https://upitt.infoready4.com/#competitionDetail/1880409

 Can an individual serve as a Lead Investigator on more than one Pitt Momentum Funds project?

 Lead Investigators on Teaming or Scaling proposals are discouraged from participating in more than one project at a time.
-However, team members may separately apply for Seeding grants to support their individual research agendas.
+However, team members may separately apply for Priming grants to support their individual research agendas.

 Can a Pitt Momentum Funds application include more than one Lead Investigator?